ppnauman/Hex/README.md

 # Hex
-Game of Hex java application.
+Game of Hex java application (in Finnish).